Rajpratik71/volatility-wiki/Command-Reference23.md

 ## driverscan

 To find DRIVER_OBJECTs in physical memory using pool tag scanning, use the driverscan command.
 This is another way to locate kernel modules, although not all kernel modules have an associated DRIVER_OBJECT.
-The DRIVER_OBJECT is what contains the 28 IRP (Major Function) tables, thus the [driverirp](Command-Reference23#driverirp) command is based on the methodology used by driverscan.
+The DRIVER_OBJECT is what contains the 28 IRP (Major Function) tables, thus the [driverirp](Command Reference#driverirp) command is based on the methodology used by driverscan.

 For more information, see Andreas Schuster's [Scanning for Drivers](http://computer.forensikblog.de/en/2009/04/scanning_for_drivers.html).

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 driverscan
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Offset(P)          #Ptr #Hnd Start                            Size Service Key          Name         Driver Name
     ------------------ ---- ---- ------------------ ------------------ -------------------- ------------ -----------
     0x00000000174c6350    3    0 0xfffff880037e9000             0xd000 mouhid               mouhid       \Driver\mouhid